Taylor Sander: College

 Regarding his decision to attend BYU he said in January 2012, "Growing up in Huntington Beach (Calif.)
 I've always been a big BYU fan.
 I grew up LDS and with my parents being LDS, that was the school we always cheered for and I've always wanted to go to BYU since I was a kid."

-Clubs
+Club

-Sander signed a contract with Blu Volley Verona, an Italian Serie A1 team (top level), on June 10, 2014.
+Sander signed a contract with Verona Volley, an Italian Serie A1 team (top level), on June 10, 2014.